Albanian literature: Contemporary period

-Albania's best-known contemporary writer is Ismail Kadare, born in 1936, whose novels have been translated into 45 languages.
+Albania's best-known contemporary writer is Ismail Kadare (1936–2024) whose novels have been translated into 45 languages.
 With his novels The General of the Dead Army (1963), The Siege (1970), Chronicle in Stone (1971), The Three-Arched Bridge (1978), Broken April (1980), The File on H. (1981), The Palace of Dreams (1981), The Pyramid (1992); and The Successor (2002), Kadare brought Albanian literature into the mainstream of modern European literature.

 The central theme of Kadare's works is totalitarianism and its mechanisms.
 His work represents an artistic encyclopedia of Albanian life.
-The philosophy, beliefs, dramas, and historical and cultural traditions of Albania, filtered through the artistry of the writer, in Kadare's work express the vitality of the spiritual culture of the Albanian people.
+The philosophy, beliefs, dramas, and historical and cultural traditions of Albania, filtered through the artistry of the writer, in Kadare's work, express the vitality of the spiritual culture of the Albanian people.
 Kadare creates a modern prose making wide use of historical analogies, parables and associations, Albanian legends and mythology.
 Starting from the epic world of medieval legends and ballads, the prose of Kadare brings ancient folk traditions 'up to date' by showing their relevance to the modern world.